Skopeto/Skopeto-API/README.md

 Front-End is Vue, however, with me not being a front end developer,
 it's there to just serve only one purpose and that is to provide an interface for our API
-you will find the mostly AI made UI in https://github.com/Skopeto/Skopeto-UI.git (dont judge me pls)
+you will find the UI in https://github.com/Skopeto/Skopeto-UI.git (dont judge me pls)

 Other technologies that I make use of, some critical and some not so much are Docker, SSH, uv package manager,
 and of course the nice, lightweight image of Postgres.